Zazen: Koan introspection

 In the Rinzai school, after having developed awareness, the practitioner can now focus their consciousness on a koan as an object of meditation.
 While koan practice is generally associated with the Rinzai school and Shikantaza with the Sōtō school, many Zen communities use both methods depending on the teacher and students.

 Shikantaza

 Zazen is considered the heart of Japanese Sōtō Zen Buddhist practice.
 The aim of zazen is just sitting, that is, suspending all judgemental thinking and letting words, ideas, images and thoughts pass by without getting involved in them.
 Practitioners do not use any specific object of meditation, instead remaining as much as possible in the present moment, aware of and observing what is occurring around them and what is passing through their minds.
-Dogen says, in his Shobogenzo, "Sitting fixedly, think of not thinking.
+In his Shobogenzo, Dogen says, "Sitting fixedly, think of not thinking.
 How do you think of not thinking?
 Nonthinking.
 This is the art of zazen."